rahulumrao/sparc/README.md

 - Utility tools for analysing model accuracy, active learning status, and structural properties.

 ## Planned Updates
-- Code refinement in progress
-- Support for ORCA and xTB calculators
+- Support for ORCA, Psi4 and xTB calculators
 - Documentation under development

 > [!IMPORTANT]
 > There are some version dependencies, currently the latest version of `deepmd-kit` is not supported.
-Check [documentation](https://deepmd-kit.readthedocs.io/en/latest/install/easy-install.html) for installation of older version.
+Check [DeePMD documentation](https://deepmd-kit.readthedocs.io/en/latest/install/easy-install.html) for installation of older version.

 ## Limitations

 - Currently only supports DeepMD-kit 2.2.10 (newer versions not yet supported)
-- Limited to VASP for DFT calculations
 - Documentation is still being developed

 ## Known Issue